Sound localization: Signal processing

-Localization in enclosed rooms

 In enclosed rooms not only the direct sound from a sound source is arriving at the listener's ears, but also sound which has been reflected at the walls.
 The auditory system analyses only the direct sound, which is arriving first, for sound localization, but not the reflected sound, which is arriving later (law of the first wave front).
 So sound localization remains possible even in an echoic environment.
 This echo cancellation occurs in the Dorsal Nucleus of the Lateral Lemniscus (DNLL).

 In order to determine the time periods, where the direct sound prevails and which can be used for directional evaluation, the auditory system analyzes loudness changes in different critical bands and also the stability of the perceived direction.
 If there is a strong attack of the loudness in several critical bands and if the perceived direction is stable, this attack is in all probability caused by the direct sound of a sound source, which is entering newly or which is changing its signal characteristics.
 This short time period is used by the auditory system for directional and loudness analysis of this sound.
 When reflections arrive a little bit later, they do not enhance the loudness inside the critical bands in such a strong way, but the directional cues become unstable, because there is a mix of sound of several reflection directions.
 As a result, no new directional analysis is triggered by the auditory system.